 Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82.

-Comment: ED 278B may require field assignments to be conducted at a preK-12 school/classroom setting.
+Comment: ED 278B may require field assignments to be conducted at a PreK-12 school/classroom setting.
 ED 278B may not be taken credit/no credit.

-ED 278B investigates teacher accountability and high-stakes testing in the field of Education.
+ED 278B investigates issues and considerations of standardized testing in the field of education.